tezos/tezos-mirror/docs/whitedoc/p2p.rst

   more than ``max_target`` connections).

-The maintenance worker is also in charge of periodically run the greylists GC functions to unban ip addresses from the greylist.
+The maintenance worker is also in charge of periodically run the greylists GC functions to unban IP addresses from the greylist.